At Beam, the teaching staff consider :

 In addition, there are opportunities across the curriculum for children to enhance their vocabulary through exploring tier 2 and 3 vocabulary and carrying out formal presentations, taking part in class performances and engaging in debates.
 Children explore a range of poetry types in KS1 and KS2 with a focus on solidifying understanding of poetic techniques, enhancing skills at crafting poetry and practising performing poems.
 In KS1, pupils focus on appreciating rhythmic structure, the recitation of this and also receiving an introduction into narrative poetry.
 This is built upon in KS2 with pupils studying poems with more complex meanings whilst continuing to perform and craft works of their own.

 In Year 1, children are taught how to make simple edits and additions to their writing so that they are able to do so more independently in Year 2.
 In KS2, post-writing, teachers model and encourage children to proof-read and edit their work with the use of a green pen.
 Teachers make it clear that writing has an audience and purpose to highlight the importance of the publishing part of the writing process.
-We encourage children to publish their works through artistic means (E.G. the use of double page spreads), ICT (E.G. the use of word, publisher and powerpoint to present information) and through different forms of media (E.G. radio station for performing compositions).
+We encourage children to publish their works through artistic means (E.G. the use of double page spreads) and ICT (E.G. the use of word, publisher and PowerPoint to present information) on occasions.

 In EYFS and Year 1, the Little Wandle phonics scheme is used to teach spelling.
 In Year 2 onwards, pupils embark on Beam’s research-led spelling scheme which aims to combine the key aspects of spelling such as investigating rules; exploring the etymology of words; identifying sounds and syllables within words; and morphology.
-Each week, pupils begin by aiming to prove or disprove a spelling hypothesis.
-Following this lesson study, pupils continue to explore related words in a variety of ways throughout the week before a progress check occurs to culminate the unit.
-A spaced repetition approach is used whereby children recap key learning intermittently to help attribute spelling to long-term memory.
+Each week, pupils aim to prove or disprove a spelling hypothesis before a progress check occurs.
+A spaced repetition approach is used whereby children recap key learning intermittingly to help attribute spelling to long-term memory.

 Correct letter formation is taught from EYFS and is practised daily.
 Once Year 1 are confident with printing letters, they are introduced to cursive handwriting which is further developed in Year 2 and beyond.
 Handwriting is taught regularly through the Nelson Handwriting scheme and is reinforced through teacher modelling.